Chronic lymphocytic leukemia

 - Chronic Lymphocytic Leukemia.
 Medscape Reference.
 September 2014; http://emedicine.medscape.com/article/199313-overview.

-- The American Cancer Society provides information on this Chronic lymphocytic leukemia.
+- The American Cancer Society provides information on Chronic lymphocytic leukemia.
+Please click on the link to access this resource.

 - MedlinePlus was designed by the National Library of Medicine to help you research your health questions, and it provides more information about this topic.